FIWARE/tutorials.Entity-Relationships/README.md

 ]
 ```

-In plain English, this can be interpreted as "There are two devices in `urn:ngsi-ld:Building:farm001`".
+In plain English, this can be interpreted as _"There are two devices in `urn:ngsi-ld:Building:farm001`"_.
 The request can
-be altered use the `count=true` to return the number of entities which fulfill the criteria
+be altered use the `count=true` to return the number of entities which fulfill the criteria.

 #### :eight: Request: